Description

 These work great for implementing basic IR Remote Control for various projects.

-To check to see if the remote control is working, you can look at the IR LED using a cell phone camera while you push buttons on the remote.
-These cameras are sensitive to IR light and will make it visible when looking at the LED through the camera.
+To check to see if the remote control is working, you can look at the IR LED using a cell phone camera while you push buttons on the remote as shown below.
+Cell phone cameras are sensitive to IR light and will make it visible when looking at the LED through the camera.
 The same trick will work with the IR LED that comes in the kit if you try to use it.

 IR Remote Control Kit Example Program